duduvillar10/crud-tractian/README.md

 <div align="center">
   <img src="https://imgix.tractian.com/images/Logo-Tractian.svg?auto=format&fit=max&w=256" height="40px">
-  <h2 align="center">Backend API</h2>
+  <h2 align="center">Back-End Software Engineer</h2>
 </div>
-<h1 align="center"> TRACTIAN Back-End Software Engineer </h1>

-## Imagine the following situation:

-Our users, Emerson and Roberta, are maintenance managers at Industria Freios Supremos (auto parts manufacturer), and they have 2 units and 10 assets (machines) in total.
-They would like to be able to register and view both the units separately, as well as have an overview that condenses the data from the two units.

-# CHALLENGE
+"Not knowing is no reason not to do it, on the contrary.
+It is the first step to expand your skills" - Bruno Felix, CTO of TRACTIAN.

+<h2 align="center">Challenge</h2>

-## Build a CRUD where the user can register companies, units, assets and users.
+### Build a CRUD where the user can register companies, units, assets and users.

 #### Important:
 Each asset must have an image, name, description, model, owner, status and health level;